 So, if you believe you have damp problems in your rented property, keep reading to find out how to recognise damp and what you can do about it.

 Types of Damp Problems and How to Recognise Them

 Rising damp is what most people think of when they hear the word damp.
 In fact, rising damp is just one of several different types of damp.
 It is moisture left to rise vertically through construction walls or floors from wet ground below.
 Most homes have a damp-proof course, or DPC, to prevent rising damp.
 Unfortunately, this is not always the case.
 The landlord may be allowing damaged, incorrectly installed, or entirely absent DPC.

 You can normally recognise rising damp by the tell-tale tide marks, sometimes reaching up to 1 metre above ground level.
 Wet staining may also be visible, as well as peeling wallpaper or even black mould.
 Because rising damp rarely rises above 1 metre, you will not usually find it above the ground floor level.

 Your landlord will usually be responsible for putting this right.

 Penetrating damp is where moisture passes through walls or floor.
 This type of damp may also occur though roofs and windows.

 It’s caused when water soaks into porous surfaces, such as brickwork.
 And, it is often due to leaking or overflowing pipes and gutters.
 Other causes might be poorly installed cavity wall insulation getting saturated, or leaking overflow pipes or toilet cisterns.
 The result is that water will soak through walls and into the house, causing damp.
-You will find damp patches in localised areas and may be higher up, even in high-rise buildings.
+You will find localised damp patches in different areas, rather than just one wall, and may be higher up.